-Within all aspects of society, we are governed by a variety of rules, regulations and standards which attempt to avoid chaos, however sometimes in the application of these rules, regulations and standards they can seem arbitrary and even amount to discrimination.
+Within all aspects of society, we are governed by a variety of rules, regulations and standards which attempt to avoid chaos, however sometimes in the application of these rules, regulations and standards, they can seem arbitrary and even amount to discrimination.

 Regardless of your profession, discrimination is found across all fields and workplaces impacting a person’s daily life and creating barriers to success.
-In a recent example, the U.S Open apologized to a tennis player who fixed her shirt on the court, flashing her sports bra, and was issued a warning.
-Similar warnings have not historically been given to male tennis players, who frequently change or remove their shirts between games and often sit shirtless for extended periods during change overs.
+In a recent example, the U.S Open apologized to a tennis player who fixed her shirt on the court, flashing her sports bra and was issued a warning.
+Similar warnings have not historically been given to male tennis players, who frequently change or remove their shirts between games and often sit shirtless for extended periods during changeovers.
 The policy has since been clarified to ensure similar incidents don’t happen in the future.

-Similarly, a B.C women recently filed a human rights complaint over demands she wear a bra at work.
+Similarly, a B.C woman recently filed a human rights complaint about demands she wear a bra at work.
 The question becomes, can a workplace mandate a woman’s undergarments?
 If that is the case, does it matter whether the individual is male or female or should the deciding factor be their cup size?
 These questions show that in application the rules are discriminatory, and the requirements may not always be divided on along gender lines.

 Placing specific conditions on women’s appearance or dress in the workplace may in fact violate human rights laws.
 This is particularly prevalent in service-industry jobs where some places require women to wear high heels, tight skirts and heavy makeup.
 Female staff can feel pressured to wearing revealing outfits or risk losing their shifts, or worse, their job.
 This emphasizes the unfairness women face within the workplace and the importance of continuing to stand up for your rights within the workplace.